Post War - Newcastle Riders

 Syd Littlewood

-A Newcastle rider 1939 and 1946
+Syd Littlewood - A Newcastle rider 1939 and 1946

-The career of Australia, Norwich and Newcastle leg trailing star Syd Littlewood began on the dirt tracks and grass tracks of Victoria in 1936.
+Tony Webb writes: The career of Australia, Norwich and Newcastle leg trailing star Syd Littlewood began on the dirt tracks and grass tracks of Victoria in 1936.
 Syd who was born in 1914, had an early love of motorcycling in general.
 After he completed his apprenticeship as a fitter and turner he embarked on a 17 year career as a professional speedway rider.
 Syd was always insistent that his name was spelt Syd and not Sid.
 After obtaining rides in Melbourne in 1937 he made the overland trek to Western Australia to begin his voyage to England in March 1938.
 On the way from Victoria to the West he raced at Adelaide and Claremont in Perth.
-It was to be 12 years before he would see his homeland again
+It was to be 12 years before he would see his homeland again.

 On arrival in England he was signed by Max Grosskruetz for the Norwich Stars where he made his home base.
 His first meeting in the Norwich colours was at Birmingham on Saturday April 23 when he scored 2 paid three from 2 rides.
 In that first season he had 4 home meetings and 8 away meetings as reserve and was a regular in the second half events at the Firs. he also appeared in the 1938 World championship round on June 4 but failed to score.
 In his last meeting for Norwich on November 5th he won the Eastern Counties Championship and Willmott Cup, which today is proudly displayed at his son Trevor’s home in Brisbane.
 A rewarding climax to his first year in England.